vfmd/vfmd.github.io/differences.md

     * Some other list
 </code></pre>

-will get interpreted as one list, with the "Some other list" items forming a sub-list of "Item 3".

-In vfmd, the above text will be interpreted as two separate lists, which is more consistent with the structure of the input text.
+In vfmd, the above text will be interpreted as two separate lists, rather than making the latter items a sublist of "Item 3". vfmd's interpretation is more consistent with the structure of the input text.

 This idea was [proposed][double-blanks-gruber] by John Gruber for signifying the end of lists, but was never implemented in Markdown.pl.